Le-Gris/le-gris.github.io/research.md

 ## Publications

-### H-ARC: A Robust Estimate of Human Performance on the Abstraction and Reasoning Corpus (2024)
+### H-ARC: A Robust Estimate of Human Performance on the Abstraction and Reasoning Corpus Benchmark (2024)

 See the project webpage [here](https://arc-visualizations.github.io).